tanalytical/tanalytical.github.io/_posts/2022-07-01-NFL-Machine-Learning.md

 I will be using supervised learning algorithms to predict the categorical outcome of a play in the National Football League using 2009 to 2023 play-by-play NFL data provided by nflfastR.
-I see the future of the NFL to have data scientists with fast computing machines to predict real time the next play.
+In the future I imagine there will be data scientists in the defensive coordinators headset what the next play might be with a certain degree of confidence.
 Would this ruin the game?
 Maybe.
 But I am confident that football, a sport that is dear to my heart, will become more exciting as time goes on.
+On a side note: I really wish there was open access to play by play x y coordinates of the ball and players.

-### Load libraries
+Load libraries
 ``` r
 library(sjlabelled)
 library(labelled)